vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

     It should be possible to define channels for output events, similarly to how it is done in [`swimlanes`](https://vector.dev/docs/reference/transforms/swimlanes/) transform.

     See [#1942](https://github.com/timberio/vector/issues/1942).

-## Prior Art

-The implementation of `lua` transform supports only log events.
-Processing of log events has the following design:

-* There is a `source` parameter which takes a string of code.
-* When a new event comes in, the global variable `event` is set inside the Lua context and the code from `source` is evaluated.
-* After that, Vector reads the global variable `event` as the processed event.
-* If the global variable `event` is set to `nil`, then the event is dropped.

-Events have type [`userdata`](https://www.lua.org/pil/28.1.html) with custom [metamethods](https://www.lua.org/pil/13.html), so they are views to Vector's events.
-Thus passing an event to Lua has zero cost, so only when fields are actually accessed the data is copied to Lua.

-The fields are accessed through string indexes using [Vector's field path notation](https://vector.dev/docs/about/data-model/log/).

 ## Motivating Examples